a-sh-dev/portfolio/README.md

 ### 💪🏼  Future Improvements

-- Integrating `Sanity` for headless CMS content management.
+- Integrating `Sanity` for headless CMS content management
-- Filterable `Journal` cards and `Project` cards.
+- Filterable `Journal` cards and `Project` cards
-- Individual page for every `Project` with detailed information and more images.
+- Individual page for every `Project` with detailed information and more images
-- Page transitions or loading (with `Framer motion`) for additional features and overall UI improvements.
+- Page transitions or loading (with `Framer motion`) for additional features and overall UI improvements
 - Branded 404 error page
 - SEO and accessibility improvements